friends-of-ce/merchant-api-client-php/docs/Api/OfferApi.md

 offerGetStock($stockLocationIds, $skus, $pageIndex, $pageSize): \FriendsOfCE\Merchant\ApiClient\Model\CollectionOfMerchantOfferGetStockResponse
 ```

-Get stock for products.
+Gets product stock across all warehouses

-Get stock of products at stock location(s).
+Gets the stock available in the warehouses.
+The warehouses must be set up as stock locations on ChannelEngine.

 ### Example